arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 In other words:
 * If you ask about a primary domain name
-  * you must return all primaries labels in all variant TLDs
+  * you MUST return all primary labels in all variant TLDs
-  * you must return all activated variants in that TLD
+  * you MUST return all activated variants in that TLD
-  * you may return all activated variants in all variant TLDs
+  * you MAY return all activated variants in all variant TLDs

-* if you ask about a variant
+* if you ask about a variant domain
-  * you must return the primary label for that variant
+  * you MUST return the primary label for that variant
-  * you must return all primary labels in all variant TLDs
+  * you MUST return all primary labels in all variant TLDs
-  * you may return all activated variants in that TLD
+  * you MAY return all activated variants in that TLD
-  * you may return all activated variants in all variant TLDs
+  * you MAY return all activated variants in all variant TLDs

-The main part of the response MUST contain the actual data of the queried domain name
-(contacts, hosts, status values, etc.)
+The main part of the response MUST contain the actual data of the queried domain name (contacts, hosts, status values, etc.)

 __TODO__: check whether EPP spec says anything about the alignment of check and info.